devantler/homelab/README.md

 1. Create a local cluster with k3d.
 2. Bootstrap Flux2 to sync the local cluster with the branch you are working on.

+> [!NOTE]
+> All scripts have been made runnable from VSCode tasks or run configurations.
+So if you are using VSCode, you can find and run all scripts from the Run and Debug tab, or by pressing `Ctrl+Shift+P` and searching for `Tasks: Run Task`.

 To access the services in the cluster you need to update your `/etc/hosts` file with the following entries:

 ```bash